 3

-The Hobart Central YHA is another excellent budget gay accommodation in Hobart.
-It lies close to the waterfront as well as the town center and is the perfect base to explore the Top 12 Things To Do In Hobart.
-Don’t be put off by the YHA tag, for it’s one of the coolest hostels in Hobart.
-The massive social lounge is the hub of all action, and inaction, if all you want to do is watch TV.
-A laidback vibe permeates the entire space, right from the lounge to the shared kitchen, where you can whip up meals to combat untimely hunger pangs.
-The staff are big on local travel tips and even help you book onward tickets and tours.
-What’s more, the hostel has an ever-changing weekly roster of activities, right from barbeque nights to pub crawls.
-So, you don’t miss out on the fun.
+Don’t be put off by the YHA tag, for it’s one of the coolest hostels in the town.
+The massive social lounge is the hub of all action – and inaction, too- if you only want to watch TV.
+A laidback vibe permeated the entire space, right from the lounge to the shared kitchen, where we could whip up meals to combat untimely hunger pangs.
+The staff were big on local travel tips and even helped us book onward tickets and tours.
+Moreover, the hostel had an ever-changing weekly roster of activities, from barbeque nights to pub crawls.
+So, no matter the day or time, we never missed out on any fun.

-Just like other hostels, you can choose from shared dorms, both female-only and mixed ones, and private rooms.
-The private rooms are of real value and come with private bathrooms, coffee/tea facilities, a heater, and TVs.
+Like other hostels, we could choose from shared dorms, female-only and mixed ones, and private rooms.
+The private rooms offered real value and came with private bathrooms, coffee/tea facilities, a heater, and TVs.

 MACq 01